improvess/matrix-reef.js/README.md

 ```bash
 node benchmarks/multiplication.benchmark.js 10 4 10 5
 ```
 The command above executes chunks of 10 `4x10` by `10x5` matrix multiplications.
 Ps.: Use `--max-old-space-size=4096` when running huge matrices.
+## New features, bugs and collaboration
+Do not hesitate to open a new issue whenever you find something wrong or does not working as expected.
+Suggestions of new features are pretty welcome as well as collaborations by PR test cases, benchmarks or even new features.